CasparCG/Framework/README.md

 - [x] Make sure it builds with latest Visual Studio
 - [x] Update README if needed
 - [x] Create a release if possible

+### Framework/as3/AMCP
+- [x] Create a new repository at GitHub (CasparCG/libas3)
+- [x] Create a README
+- [ ] Create a .gitignore
+- [ ] Find and merge the latest version of AMCP AS3 lib
+- [ ] Push locally filtered repository to the new repository
+- [ ] Move current existing issues to the new repository
+- [ ] Cleanup the existing solution
+- [ ] Make sure it builds/works
+- [ ] Update README if needed
+- [ ] Create a release if possible

 ### Framework/as3/TemplateHost
 - [ ] Create a new repository at GitHub